anthology-inc/at23-power-automate-workshop/README.md

 ![Screenshot of the when you receive an HTTP request dialog](screenshots/06.png)

-16. Copy the URL
+16. Save your flow
-17. Save your flow
+17. Copy the URL from the `HTTP Trigger`
 18. Test your flow by clicking on `Test`, choosing `Manually`, and then clicking `Test`
 19. Open a browser tab, paste in the HTTP URL and hit enter
 20. Verify that you received a chat message in Teams